getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 fit well into this requirement.
 This makes Compose shine as a viable option for software developers.

-Based on use cases, something as simple as Compose may be all that one needs.
+Based on use cases, something as simple as Compose may be all that you need.
 However, because this is a space in which a solution such as Compose has both limited capabilities and overhead, teams can decide to independently develop micro-solutions of this kind for the sake of not taking on extra overhead in their stack.

 The community's reception of Compose has been notably positive, but the practicality of its usage and the lack of ability to create a long-term vision around it tend to minimize the actual legitimacy of adopting it as a container orchestration technology.